lindenb/jvarkit/docs/VcfIn.md

       Do not discard variant but add this FILTER if the variant is NOT found in the database(s)
       Default: <empty string>
+    --generate-vcf-md5
+      Generate MD5 checksum for VCF output.
+      Default: false
     -h, --help
       print help and exit
     --helpFormat
       What kind of help.
 One of [usage,markdown,xml].
     -i, --inverse
-      Print variant that are not part of the VCF-database.
+      Print variants that are not part of the VCF-database.
       Default: false
     -cp, --only-contig-pos
       Two variants are the same if they have the same CONTIG/POS.
 Do NOT Look